The “$695 MSRP for only $299!” bikesdirect.com myth

 Now you’re ready for your test ride.
 Question is, where?
 We have basically three types of test rides…the classic “parking lot” ride, the “around the block” ride, and the longer 4-mile “road” ride.
 The parking lot cruise is useful for having the salesperson check out your position on the bike and, in some cases, is as much of a ride as a customer feels comfortable with (because they don’t want to deal with traffic etc.).
 Usually, after graduating successfully from the parking-lot ride, you’ll want to take it on a bit longer spin around the block, getting up some speed on the straightaways, or maybe just feeling better because you don’t have a salesperson looking at you while you’re riding.
 [By the way, for the parking lot ride, it might be OK to use normal street shoes on clipless pedals, but for anything more, make sure the pedals are compatible with your shoes!
 We keep quite a few standard toe-clip pedals around for just this purpose.]

-We’re still working out a “course” for our Los Altos location, but for Redwood City, we have a four-mile loop that includes good pavement, bad pavement, hills, descents and maybe even a combination of head & tailwinds.
+We have a four-mile test-ride loop that includes good pavement, bad pavement, hills, descents and maybe even a combination of head & tailwinds.
 What more could you ask?
 We even give you a map showing the course, and ask that you stay on it.
 Why?
 Because if something were to happen to you, we need to know where to go looking!
 Remember, you’re on someone else’s expensive machine, and we have an interest in keeping both the bike, and you, safe.

 At this point you may have fallen in love and confirmed your suspicions that this is the bike for you!
 But if that’s not the case and you want to test ride another bike, make sure that the seat height is set up exactly the same as it was on that first bike, and have the tires aired up, and run through the gears again.
 By the way, I should explain that tires in high-quality bikes have a normal tendency to lose a fair amount of air over a couple week’s time, so it should not be a surprise when they need air…it should be expected.